 The hall was built from rock carved from Belsay's very own quarry.
-The Middleton family lived in a Jacobean mansion wing of the castle, before they moved into the newly built Belsay Hall on Christmas Day in 1817 so winter is a particularly special time for Belsay.
+The Middleton family lived in a Jacobean mansion wing of the castle, before they moved into the newly built Belsay Hall on Christmas Day in 1817.

-Marvel at the views from the massive 14th-century defensive 'pele tower' at the top of the ruined medieval castle.
+Power up 56 spiral stairs to marvel at the view from the top of the 14th-century defensive 'pele tower' at the medieval castle.
 The castle was built as a refuge at a time of Anglo-Scottish warfare but it was also designed to impress.
-It still displays rare traces of elaborate medieval wall paintings.
-A manor house style wing was added later.

-The whole ensemble at Belsay is the creation of the Middleton family over more than seven centuries.
+The whole ensemble here is the creation of the Middleton family over more than seven centuries.
 The estate was owned almost continuously by the family from the 13th century, when Sir Richard de Middleton was Lord Chancellor to King Henry III.

 All that beauty can sharpen the appetite, so make your way to the Belsay Hall Tearoom in the hall's original kitchen for yet more treats.

 Our tearoom is open weekends in winter as well as daily durning the festive and half-term holiday periods.
 Enjoy warming soups and hot sandwiches, tempting homemade cakes and lunches where we use fresh, seasonal local ingredients wherever possible.

 Until 16 Sept, follow the solitary voice of Turner Prize winning artist Susan Philipsz as you explore the rooms of the hall.
 Inspired by The Yellow Wallpaper by Charlotte Perkins Gilman and the Border Ballads, this new sound-based installation evokes a mysterious atmosphere within the empty rooms.